Updated: May 4, 2026

 Permit applications typically need to be submitted 1-2 weeks in advance

-Liability insurance is often required (short-term policies are available specifically for video productions)
+Liability insurance might be required (short-term policies are available specifically for video productions)

 Budget-friendly location options: